xiaoachen98/Open-LLaVA-NeXT/README.md

 # Open-LLaVA-NeXT

-An re-implementation of **LLaVA-NeXT** series for facilitating the large multi-modal model community.
+An open-source implementation of **LLaVA-NeXT** series for facilitating the large multi-modal model community.

 ## 💡 Highlights